Foresight.ziggurat Function

 model = automatic — Sets a model matrix for the plot.
 This overrides adjustments made with translate!, rotate! and scale!.

-normalization = :none — Allows to normalize the histogram.
+normalization = :none — Sets the normalization applied to the histogram.
 Possible values are:

 overdraw = false — Controls if the plot will draw over other plots.
 This specifically means ignoring depth checks in GL backends

-scale_to = nothing — Allows to scale all values to a certain height.
-This can also be set to :flip to flip the direction of histogram bars without scaling them to a common height.
+scale_to = nothing — Scales the histogram by a common factor such that the largest bin reaches the given value.
+This can also be set to :flip to flip the direction of histogram bars without scaling them.

 space = :data — Sets the transformation space for box encompassing the plot.
 See Makie.spaces() for possible inputs.